Welcome to the Counseling Center!

 Need help juggling your responsibilities?

-The Office of Counseling and Disability Services (CDS) provides free, confidential, personal counseling and support to all students at SSU.
+The Counseling Center provides free, confidential, personal counseling and support to all students at SSU.
 We know that college life is a transitional period marked by change, pressure and stress.
 Therefore, our goal is to help students understand this period, find ways of coping and grow from their experiences.

 Mission: - To provide developmental, remedial, educational, preventive and